Delay-Xili/LDR/README.md

 distribution and a linear discriminative representation (LDR) in the feature space that consists of multiple independent multi-dimensional linear subspaces.
 This new framework unifies the concepts and benefits of auto-encoding (AE) and generative adversarial networks (GAN).
-It naturally extends AE and GAN concepts to the setting of learning a discriminative and generative representation for multi-class, high-dimensional real-world data.
-Our extensive experiments on many benchmark image datasets demonstrate tremendous potential of this new closed-loop formulation: under fair comparison, visual quality of the learned decoder and classification performance of the encoder is competitive and often better than existing methods based on GAN, VAE, or a combination of both.
+It naturally extends AE and GAN concepts to the setting of learning a discriminative and generative representation for multi-class, high-dimensional, real-world data.
+Our extensive experiments on many benchmark image datasets demonstrate tremendous potential of this new closed-loop formulation: under fair comparison, visual quality of the learned decoder and classification performance of the encoder are competitive and often better than existing methods based on GAN, VAE, or a combination of both.
 We hope that this repository serves as a reproducible baseline for future research in this area.